 How do collaborative campaigns work in practice in the field of human rights, both in the digital sphere and beyond?
 What lessons can we learn from the experience of others?
 Explore the case studies to see how the Catalysts can be applied in real life situations.

-The “Building Better Bridges for an Open Internet” project was initiated by Berkman Klein fellow Nani Jansen Reventlow with the aim of finding ways of facilitating better cross-disciplinary collaboration to keep the internet open and free, using litigation more effectively as one of the “tools in the toolbox”.
+The “Building Better Bridges for an Open Internet” project was initiated by Nani Jansen Reventlow in 2016 when she was a Berkman Klein fellow with the aim of finding ways of facilitating better cross-disciplinary collaboration to keep the internet open and free, using litigation more effectively as one of the “tools in the toolbox”.

 Litigation is an effective tool that can assist in removing restrictions on the free flow of information online in countries with repressive internet regimes.
 Yet, it is often under-utilized because of a lack of effective collaboration between different actors: lawyers, activists, academics and technical experts.
 Even when collaboration would seem obvious and mutually beneficial, these different actors tend to operate in silos, both within their disciplines and geographically.
 Where there is an interest and willingness to jointly tackle these challenges, people hesitate because they do not know where to start.